Buyers

 • Follow-up meetings with farmers throughout the season to provide technical assistance and monitoring

 • All produce sold through the network is processed at the Mixing Bowl, an FDA registered commercial kitchen, at the South Valley Economic Development Center.
 It is packaged to customer specifications and delivered.
-Most produce was still growing within two days of delivery to the customer.
+Most produce is coming from within 200 miles of the South Valley Economic Development Center.

 • All produce sold through Agri-Cultura Network is covered under our $3 million liability insurance.